-Whether you are upgrading your existing SAP BW landscape (see BW/4 Upgrade) or considering deployment of a new modern data platform using SAP BW/4, it is hard for a business to miss the possible benefits derived from these types of analysis.
+Whether you are upgrading your existing SAP BW landscape or considering deployment of a new modern data platform using SAP BW/4, it is hard for a business to miss the possible benefits derived from these types of analysis.
 Simplification of the IT landscape, and delivering reduced TCO is achieved through combining multiple data repositories, warehouses and analytical platforms into one.

 However, to conclude this blog, let us describe an example, which brings together all facets of what I have discussed within the insurance industry via a real use case.

 An Insurance company has formed a hypothesis that degrees of criminality are occurring which are fraudulent with respects to car accidents.
 Using advanced analytical techniques like those described above the insurer modelled their data to:

 - Add geospatial analysis to view locations of the PEOPLE involved and the EVENT i.e. the defendant, the claimant, the solicitor and other parties;